-The GO Society's Book
+The GO Society's Book - Chapters on RO implementation around the world

 by Ken Shepard (Editor), Jerry L. Gray (Editor), & James G. (Jerry) Hunt (Editor) with 40 authors from around the world.